mikekosk/Urchin-Data-Cloud/INSTALL.md

 Now we have Terraform installed we are ready to define the configuration for our first EC2 machine.
 If you don't have an AWS account, [create one first here](https://aws.amazon.com/).
 Don't worry, you can do all this on the free tier of Amazon AWS.

 Next, move the unzipped folder somewhere that will be easy for you to navigate to from the command line.
 Open the file called ```terraform.tfvars```.
-Using your favorite text editor, first add your AWS access keys.
+Using your text editor, add your AWS access keys, [for which instructions can be found here](https://aws.amazon.com/blogs/security/wheres-my-secret-access-key/).

 **Warning: NEVER post your access keys on the internet, or any public repo.
-Somebody will find them, and rack up hundreds of billable hours to your instance**
+Somebody will find them, and rack up hundreds of billable hours to your instance.
+Source: Happened to me :(**

 ```
 access_key = "ACCESS_KEY"